act65/act65.github.io/_drafts/inbetween-posts/2024-01-10-intelligent-immune.md

 - What would their values be? (would they be more or less altruistic?)

 ## Environment

+To what extent did the evolutionary pressures for efficient movement, robust sensing, and rapid neural processing contribute to the emergence of our intelligence?
+What if there were different pressures?
+Meaner infections, plenty of food if you know how to transform it,

 <!-- this is like mechanism design?
 which env incentivises which genes / traits? -->